EU Journeys

 conducted as allowed by law.
 All personnel must formally agree to abide by this

-• Training and Awareness: All project staff and volunteers receive guidance
+Child Protection Policy and the Code of Conduct before involvement. • Training and Awareness: All project staff and volunteers receive guidance

 or training on child protection principles, how to recognize signs of child